 Pincus Building

 The Pincus Building, also known as the Zadek Building, is a historic Queen Anne-style commercial building in Mobile, Alabama, United States.
-The four-story brick masonry structure was designed by local architect Rudolph Benz and completed in 1891.
-It first housed the Zadek Jewelry Company.
-The original design included a round tower with a spire on the outside corner of the building; this was removed by the 1940s.
-Additionally, the architectural details of the first floor exterior have been simplified.
+Designed by local architect Rudolph Benz, the four-story brick masonry structure was completed in 1891.
+It initially served as the home of the Zadek Jewelry Company.
+The original design featured a round tower with a spire on one of the building's exterior corners, which was removed by the 1940s.
+Furthermore, the architectural details on the first-floor exterior have been simplified.
 It was placed on the National Register of Historic Places on December 12, 1976.

 (read more...)